Attention: NV COVID Fighters

 Healthy Eyes Healthy Children Community Grants provide funding for activities that focus on increasing the outreach of vision services to communities, families, schools, and the medical community with special attention to underserved children.

 InfantSEE affords a one-time, comprehensive assessment at no cost for infants in their first year of life.

 Optometry Cares mission is to expand eye health and vision care access to everyone in the U.S. to enhance human performance and quality of life.

 Optometric Disaster Relief Fund offers optometrists financial assistance for damages incurred from natural disasters.

 NOA PAC ONLINE DONATION

-Click on this link to securely donate online to the Nevada Optometric PAC.
+Click on this link or text the word GIVE to 702.620.4040 to donate online to the Nevada Optometric PAC securely.

 The NOA PAC is a separate fundraising organization that works with the Nevada Optometric Association.

 The NOA PAC contributes to caucuses and campaigns of legislators and candidates for the Nevada Legislature who support Optometry and our role as primary eye care providers.